 SEO is a great value add for any web developer – and should be part of your arsenal.
 You can do a training course on SEO in a weekend – it’s not that difficult.
 The key point I am making here is not just to look at the client as a source of unlimited money (and this is the big mindset shift) – but rather as a long term partner relationship that you can create good long term value from.

 Step 3: Understand Scope Creep and Sell The Benefit OF Removing It

 Many developers have issues with scope creep – this is where you tell a client you will do x, y and z – and as you approach completing z the client wants e, y, and j.
-Many developers look to create solid water-tight contracts to avoid any scope creep but for me personally – I welcome it and use it to build my case for a long term retainer agreement.
+Many developers look to create solid water-tight contracts to avoid any scope creep but for me personally – I welcome it and use it to build my case for a long term retainer contract or agreement.